usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 implemented, tested, and shown to be a sound and comprehensive threshold for public agencies.
 In addition, because WCAG 2.1 Level AA was published in 2018, web developers and public entities have had time to familiarize themselves with it.
-The WCAG standards were designed to be “technology neutral.”
-37 This means that they are designed to be broadly applicable to current and future web technologies.
-38 Thus, WCAG 2.1 also allows web and mobile app developers flexibility and potential for innovation.
+The WCAG standards were designed to be “technology neutral.” {% fn 37 %} This means that they are designed to be broadly applicable to current and future web technologies. {% fn 38 %} Thus, WCAG 2.1 also allows web and mobile app developers flexibility and potential for innovation.

 The Department expects that adopting WCAG 2.1 Level AA as the technical standard will have benefits that are important to ensuring access for individuals with disabilities to public entities’ services, programs, and activities.
-For example, WCAG 2.1 Level AA requires that text be formatted so that it is easier to read when magnified.
-39 This is important, for example, for people with low vision who use magnifying tools.
-Without the formatting that WCAG 2.1 Level AA requires, a person magnifying the text might find reading the text disorienting because they might have to scroll horizontally on every line.
-40
+For example, WCAG 2.1 Level AA requires that text be formatted so that it is easier to read when magnified. {% fn 39 %} This is important, for example, for people with low vision who use magnifying tools.
+Without the formatting that WCAG 2.1 Level AA requires, a person magnifying the text might find reading the text disorienting because they might have to scroll horizontally on every line. {% fn 40 %}

 WCAG 2.1 Level AA also includes success criteria addressing the accessibility of mobile apps or web content viewed on a mobile device.
-For example, WCAG 2.1 Level AA Success Criterion 1.3.4 requires that page orientation (i.e., portrait or landscape) not be restricted to just one orientation, unless a specific display orientation is essential.
-41 This feature is important, for example, for someone who uses a wheelchair with a tablet attached to it such that the tablet cannot be rotated.
-42 If web content or mobile apps only work in one orientation, they will not always work for this individual depending on how the tablet is oriented, which could render that content or app unusable for the person.
-43 Another WCAG 2.1 success criterion requires, in part, that if a function in an app can be operated by motion—for example, shaking the device to undo typing—that there be an option to turn off that motion sensitivity.
-44 This could be important, for example, for someone who has tremors, so that they do not accidentally undo their typing.
-45
+For example, WCAG 2.1 Level AA Success Criterion 1.3.4 requires that page orientation (i.e., portrait or landscape) not be restricted to just one orientation, unless a specific display orientation is essential. {% fn 41 %} This feature is important, for example, for someone who uses a wheelchair with a tablet attached to it such that the tablet cannot be rotated. {% fn 42 %} If web content or mobile apps only work in one orientation, they will not always work for this individual depending on how the tablet is oriented, which could render that content or app unusable for the person. {% fn 43 %} Another WCAG 2.1 success criterion requires, in part, that if a function in an app can be operated by motion—for example, shaking the device to undo typing—that there be an option to turn off that motion sensitivity. {% fn 44 %} This could be important, for example, for someone who has tremors, so that they do not accidentally undo their typing. {% fn 45 %}

 Such accessibility features are critical for individuals with disabilities to have equal access to their State or local government entity’s services, programs, and activities.
 This is particularly true given that using mobile devices to access government services is commonplace.
-For example, one source notes that mobile traffic generally accounts for 58.21 percent of all internet usage.
-46 In addition, WCAG 2.1 Level AA’s incorporation of mobile-related criteria is important because of public entities’ increasing use of mobile apps in offering their services, programs, or activities.
+For example, one source notes that mobile traffic generally accounts for 58.21 percent of all internet usage. {% fn 46 %} In addition, WCAG 2.1 Level AA’s incorporation of mobile-related criteria is important because of public entities’ increasing use of mobile apps in offering their services, programs, or activities.
 Public entities are using mobile apps to offer a range of critical government services—from providing traffic information,